 Tapt Kund

 This kund or lake is known for being one of the most famous naturally occurring thermal hot water springs in Badrinath.
-Pilgrims generally have made it a ritual to take a holy dip here, whose water is believed to possess some medicinal properties which rid the person taking the dip from various diseases.
-The entire kund is divided into two separate sections for men and women and before getting inside it be sure to check its temperature since it may surprisingly be extremely piping hot.
-The popular story behind this kund is that Lord Vishnu had appreciated goddess Agni’s penance and Tapasya and granted her this place where everyone taking a holy dip will be redeemed of their sins.
+Pilgrims generally have made it a ritual to take a holy dip here, whose water is believed to possess some medicinal properties that rid the person taking the dip of various diseases.
+The entire Kund is divided into two separate sections for men and women and before getting inside it be sure to check its temperature since it may surprisingly be extremely piping hot.
+The popular story behind this Kund is that Lord Vishnu had appreciated goddess Agni’s penance and Tapasya and granted her this place where everyone taking a holy dip will be redeemed of their sins.

 Urvashi Temple